AnubhavBajaj/Twitter_Sentiment_Analysis/README.md

 Analysing people emotions using tweets

 ## Algorithm used for Binary text Classification problems
-•	Cleaning Data by looking for null values and Getting unique Classes from them
+•	Cleaning Data by looking for null values and Getting unique Classes <br>
-•	Text Processing: text to lower case , strip punctuation, remove stop words
+•	Text Processing: text to lower case , strip punctuation, remove stop words <br>
-•	Tokenizing using tf-idf and word2vec and Data Preprocessing (to extract relevant information)
+•	Tokenizing using tf-idf and word2vec and Data Preprocessing (to extract relevant information) <br>
-•	Stemming  and Lemmatization
+•	Stemming  and Lemmatization <br>
-•	Training and then testing models over data
+•	Training and then testing models over data <br>
 •	Selecting models which give good results

 ## Data visualizations